 Look for absolute statements such as ALWAYS, NONE, NEVER.
 These are key words.
 If you believe it is TRUE, make sure the statement is correct always, none, never, etc. These questions are often false.

-If you are stuck, scan the test looking for words that may remind you of the correct answer.
+If you are stuck, scan the test looking for words that might remind you of the correct answer.

-Pay attention to the part of speech and tense of the word(s) that are being requested.
-This will help you at least have a clue whether the word(s) you chose fit the sentence.
+Pay attention to the part of speech and tense of the word(s) that is being requested.
+This will help you at least have a clue whether the word(s) you chose fits the sentence.

 Techniques for Essay Questions

 If possible, predict what the essay questions will be beforehand and prepare during your study time to answer them.
 (Some professors give a list of possible essay questions or ideas for essays to allow you to prepare for the test.)

 Bring several pens with you for the exam and write your essay in ink.
 With many essays to read, the professors appreciate being able to read the answers clearly.

 Pay close attention to the words used in the question.
 Understanding exactly what is being asked is crucial to answering correctly.